pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ## Model Architecture

 The model combines Xception and BiLSTM in a hybrid architecture.

-Xception extracts spatial features from retinal fundus images.
-These extracted features are then passed into a BiLSTM layer to learn contextual relationships.
-Finally, dense layers and a softmax output layer are used for multi-class diabetic retinopathy classification.
+Xception is used as the base feature extractor because it uses depthwise separable convolutions, which help extract strong spatial features with reduced computational complexity.
+The extracted feature maps are reshaped into sequential format and passed into a Bidirectional LSTM layer.

+BiLSTM learns contextual relationships from both forward and backward directions.
+This helps the model capture feature dependencies that may be useful for diabetic retinopathy severity classification.

 ![Xception BiLSTM Architecture](Images/xception_bilstm_architecture.png)